Plastic Surgery: How Young Is Too Young?

 There are numerous health reasons to have plastic surgery.
 You may have facial features that are flawed and make you uncomfortable and embarrassed.
 You may have issues with your skin, your eyelids; perhaps you would be more comfortable if you had a nose job.
-There is breast augmentation surgery for small or asymmetrical breasts, and fat removal surgery such as liposuction.
+There is breast augmentation surgery for small or asymmetrical breasts and fat removal surgery, such as liposuction.
 These are valid and vital reasons for an adult to have cosmetic surgery.

-Teens should wait to have surgery, unless there is something that is strikingly problematic for them, the kind of thing that can have a deep psychological impact.
-But if a teen wants surgery when no obvious reason is present, then maybe an underlying psychological reason needs to be addressed, rather than the physical.
+Teens should wait to have surgery unless there is something that is strikingly problematic for them, the kind of thing that can have a profound psychological impact.
+But if a teen wants surgery when no apparent reason is present, then maybe an underlying psychological cause needs to be addressed, rather than the physical.

-Plastic surgery that is performed for reconstructive purposes is completely acceptable for a child.
-If a child has been in an accident and suffered disfigurement, or has been badly burned, then plastic surgery is crucial.
+Plastic surgery that is performed for reconstructive purposes is entirely acceptable for a child.
+If a child has been in an accident and suffered disfigurement or has been badly burned, plastic surgery is crucial.
 There are other issues like cleft palates that require reconstructive plastic surgery.
 These are legitimate concerns and good reasons to seek out the services of a plastic surgeon.

 With our fascination for youth and beauty, it is no wonder that teenagers are curious and wonder what could be done for them.
-But unless it is for reconstructive purposes, it is better to wait until your mid twenties before making such important choices.
+But unless it is for reconstructive purposes, it is better to wait until your mid-twenties before making such important choices.